Frequently Asked Questions

 - Present the program information to your community’s insurance company for a possible discount on your property/liability insurance.

 Protect your residents from unscreened individuals accessing the community as vendors and service providers.
-Implement the Safe Communities Vendor ID program and guarantee that only approved, background-checked vendors are working on your property.
-Make your community a "Safe Community".
+Implement the Safe Communities Vendor ID Program® and guarantee only approved, background-checked vendors are working on your property.